-It used to be that feline leukemia vaccinations were recommended by veterinarians for all cats.
+It used to be that veterinarians recommended feline leukemia vaccinations for all cats.
 After a kitten has undergone its kitten shots, the feline leukemia vaccine was optimally recommended as an annual shot.
 However, more knowledge and research has been done on the FeLV vaccine since its inception.
 It turns out that the FeLV shot involves some risk for developing cancer.

-Due to the risk of vaccine-related sarcomas and other possible side effects, the FeLV vaccine is now being recommended by veterinary experts for only "at-risk" cats.
+Due to the risk of vaccine-related sarcomas and other possible side effects, the FeLV vaccine is now being recommended by veterinary experts for only "at-risk" adult cats or kittens.
 If your cat's lifestyle does not pose a reasonable risk for contracting the feline leukemia virus, your vet should not administer the vaccine to your cat.

 Which Cats Are at Risk?